oybcst/oybcst.github.io/_build/html/_sources/cow_more.md

+## Video Transcript

+NC State is an AG school, and North Carolinians like to support their local farms.
+NC State is also home to your favorite Advanced Computing Specialist, and she supports the high-performance computing center.
+In this project, she supports the hydrodynamics modeling for Mobile Bay.

+Raising a cow takes a lot of time and effort.
+It is expensive.
+And it takes a lot of space.
+Our hydrodynamics model can take several weeks to run - even on a supercomputer!
+Processing the resulting output can take several months.

+The model generates 6TB of data.
+In other words, our data is a cow.

+A small farm can't afford to make any mistakes.
+Before they start raising the first cow, they need to know who their consumers will be.
+Which products will they want?
+And how do they need the products to be packaged?

+Likewise, before generating the next six terabytes of data, we need to know who the consumers will be.
+Which products do they want?
+And how do they need the products to be packaged?

+To get the cow ready for market, the processing must be done in a plant.
+This job is only done once.
+The cow goes in...  and the products go out.

+The data for our model needs to be processed on the supercomputer.
+Hopefully, this job is only done once.
+Ideally, the processing is done immediately.
+When the job finishes!

+The data needs to be processed on the supercomputer.
+But we can't store it there.
+It will need to be archived.
+And we can't process data in that type of storage.
+If we don't have a list of the products needed when a model is finished, we end up moving the data back and forth.

+We take great care to create models that get the science right.
+And to get things right, sometimes you need a cow.
+We do need to pause, to think, and to make some data management decisions.
+Preferably...  as soon as possible!

+## Video Description
 Three cows are in a pasture.
 One is very close...and looking at you!

 After the theme song from "Rawhide" plays, a sign plops down saying: and now for something completely different.